qlik-oss/core-website/docs/recipes/data-loading.md

 `; // add script to use the grpc-connector and load a table app.setScript(script);
 ```
-We are using the name `postgresgrpc` that we defined when we created our connection and then we are loading the airport data from the postgres `airports` table to the qix table `Airports`
+We are using the name `postgresgrpc` that we defined when we created our connection and then we are loading the airport data from the postgres `airports` table into the qix table `Airports`

 Then we do a reload to load the new data into the engine and after that we fetch the first 10 results of the `Airports` table and print them to the terminal.